Student Loan Paradigm Shift Is Changing the Game for Tax Pros

 US multinational companies that perform research and development both at home and abroad are being penalized through the forced capitalization of their R&D expenses—and by a loss of foreign tax credits from jurisdictions where refundable tax credits are available, says Bridget Goutopoulos of Charles River Laboratories.

-This week, our experts covered topics ranging from “wet signatures” on corporate tax forms to action on Kentucky’s bourbon and distilled spirits tax.
+This week, our experts covered topics ranging from HR technology for tax and accounting firms to social media and the IRS.
 For a look at the latest commentary and analysis, check out our weekly roundup.

 Feminist Economists From Africa Challenge Tax System Gender Bias